WordPress/wpcs-docs/wordpress-coding-standards/css.md

 - Similar to the [WordPress PHP Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/php/#naming-conventions) for file names, use lowercase and separate words with hyphens when naming selectors.
 Avoid camelcase and underscores.
 - Use human readable selectors that describe what element(s) they style.
-- Attribute selectors should use double quotes around values
+- Attribute selectors should use double quotes around values.
-- Refrain from using over-qualified selectors, `div.container` can simply be stated as `.container`
+- Refrain from using over-qualified selectors, `div.container` can simply be stated as `.container`.

 Correct: